Last Updated on 2 weeks

 The Difference Between Data and Information

-Even though these two names are sometimes used interchangeably, there is a significant difference between them.
+Even though these two terms are sometimes used interchangeably, there is a significant difference between them.

 Below are the most important differences